apache/spark/docs/tutorial.rst

 What's Next?
 -------------
-That's it, you've written, tested and backfilled your very first Airflow pipeline.
+That's it, you have written, tested and backfilled your very first Airflow pipeline.
 Merging your code into a code repository that has a master scheduler running against it should get it to get triggered and run every day.